-I confess that once I was not really so organized on preparing my suitcases, and I often spent the evening (or the entire night) before my departure, to pack everything with terrible results: a lot of stress, several running around my house to find things, realize that I lack the stuff I need during my staying abroad, or even see the shutters of a shop close in front of me while I wanted to buy what I needed at last minute.
+I confess that in the past I was not really so organized on preparing my suitcases, and I often spent the evening (or the entire night) before my departure, to pack everything with terrible results.
+A lot of stress, several runs around my house to find things, realize that I lack the stuff I need during my trip.

 But before starting, let me suggest you watch a video about how to pack, made by Heathrow Airport.
 Trust me, they know how to do it!

 - The Essentials (Money, Personal and Travel Documents)

 - Tech Equipment

 - Travel with Kids

 - Beach Holiday

 - Important things to do before leaving